dcsaorg/DCSA-EBL-Envelope/README.md

 ### Response message
 The transfer operation: PUT `/v1/transferblock` is a synchronous operation.
 The transactional integrity is maintained by the client.

-In order to verify the transfer has been successful and the integrity of the message is maintained the response message is signed by the receiving party and verified by the sending party.
+In order to verify the transfer has been successfully processed and the integrity of the message is maintained the response message is signed by the receiving party and verified by the sending party.
+The signed response enables the sender to confirm this is a final response (accept or reject of the transfer).
 For more information about both the request and response signatures see the [Signatures](README.md#signatures) paragraph below

 ## Identity